 - A better sense of opportunities within and related to the chosen trade or occupation

 What are the responsibilities of students in the program?

 Students participating in the program are responsible for:

 - Understanding and committing to apprenticeship training in a specific trade or occupation

 - Achieving academically at the level necessary to access the post-secondary training required for certification

 - Completing the application process to a standard which demonstrates commitment, motivation and maturity

 - Realizing that the program does not guarantee a placement or full-term apprenticeship

-To apply to be registered as a secondary school apprentice the student must:
+To apply to be registered as a YOUTH Work in Trades apprentice the student must:

 - have an interest in an apprenticeable trade which has been researched